hervit0/hervit0.github.io/_posts/2018-04-01-from-chemical-engineering-to-software-development.md

 There are still billions of things to say, but I will wrap up this article with these points:
 - the community is awesome and always aims towards excellence: I have stopped counting meetups, conventions, conferences that I have been to during these past 2 years.
 But I can give you for sure the number of chemical engineering events I attended during 2 years and a half: 0.
-- the majority of our technologies is open-source, meaning that you can always contribute to the latest and advanced framework if you want.
+- the majority of our technologies are open-source, meaning that you can always contribute to the latest and advanced framework if you want.
 Money for sure is a powerful motivation engine, but passion is the most rewarding one.
+- a lot of techniques and ideas used in software are from other industries.
+For instance, the [Kanban](https://www.versionone.com/what-is-kanban/) framework for software delivery is from the manufacturing industry, or the way [message brokers](https://www.rabbitmq.com/) behave under intense traffic is very similar to a complex system of pressure relief valves.
+We hope that someday the other industries will grab the best techniques from the software industry (e.g. powerful version control mentioned few paragraphs above).

 And you, what have you done these past few years?
 Where are you heading off for the next decade?

+_A massive thanks to all the reviewers and their honesties.
+A special thanks to [Emily](https://github.com/emilywoods), she brought a lot of value to many points (she does that to almost everything she touches!).
+Her thorough review did matter to me: not only she was a former chemical engineer her-self, but also we've been working together... as software developers!_